ddev/ddev/docs/content/developers/building-contributing.md

 * `containers/ddev-php-base` the base build for `ddev-webserver`.
 * `containers/ddev-webserver` provides the web servers for per-project `web` containers.
 * `containers/ddev-dbserver` provides the `db` container for per-project databases.
-* `containers/ddev-router` provides the central router image.
+* `containers/ddev-nginx-proxy-router` is the (deprecated) the nginx-proxy router image.
 * `containers/ddev-ssh-agent` provides a single in-Docker-network SSH agent so projects can use your SSH keys.
+* `containers/ddev-traefik-router` is the current Traefik-based router image.

 When changes are made to an image, they have to be temporarily pushed to a tag—ideally with the same as the branch name of the PR—and the tag updated in `pkg/versionconstants/versionconstants.go`.
 Please ask if you need a container pushed to support a pull request.